emsesp/docs/docs/Configuring.md

 - **Publish single value topics on change**.
 This option will immediately publish the topic and payload for each operation and only available when MQTT Discovery is disabled.
 - **Enable MQTT Discovery**.
 Enables the integration with Home Assistant and Domoticz.
   <!-- - prettier-ignore -->
       - **Entity ID format**: There are 3 options.
 The first `single instance, long names` uses the older < v3.5 format.
 The default and recommended setting for all new installs is the 2nd option called `Single instance, short name` which uses the EMS-ESP device entity name, which is fixed and can be seen in the `Settings->Customization` page.
-The last option is targeted for multiple instances of EMS-ESP running and prefixes all MQTT topics with the base name (which must be unique to work).
+The last option must be used when running more than one version of the EMS-ESP firmware as it makes each unique by prefixing all MQTT topics with the base name.
 - **Publish Intervals**.
 This section is per device and sets how frequent an MQTT message is sent.
 When set to 0 EMS-ESP will send data automatically when there is a noticeable change, which could be within a few seconds.

 ## Managing Users